With a Master's degree in Sustainable Development, Susette has taught herself, and now teaches others, how to live a

 For many people, buying a home washer and dryer is not feasible.
-Whether it's too expensive, you have no room, or you're worried to buy a used one and have it break down all the time, there are plenty of legitimate reasons not to have your own washer and dryer.
+Whether it's too expensive, you have no room, or you're worried about buying a used one and having it break down all the time, there are plenty of legitimate reasons not to have your own washer and dryer.
 Does that mean you have to have all your clothes dry cleaned or, worse, not wash them at all?
 Of course not.
 For people like you (or maybe a friend of yours) a good, clean laundromat can be a godsend.

 If you have been afraid of going to a laundromat, I can help relieve your anxiety.
 In my nearly 50 years of adulthood, there were only 5 or 6 years where I did not use a laundromat––when I was a Peace Corps volunteer in Africa, and again 10 years later in the West Indies where I washed my clothes by hand.
 So I'm an experienced laundromat user.
 I know what's good and bad about them, and I know how to make the washing/drying waiting time interesting and worthwhile.

 You may be wondering, “Why would you not want to buy a home washer and dryer?”
 Here are several reasons why: